 Historically, climate finance and policy options for SOC have been considered low, but the viability of climate financing for soil appears to be improving (Bossio et al., 2020), although still as a niche market (Unger and Emmer, 2018).
-Given the key role of SLM in climate change mitigation and adaptation, there may be opportunities for increasing the role of climate finance in supporting the achievement of the NDCs through SLM.
-The main sources of climate finance investments in SLM are the Global Environment Facility (GEF), Adaptation Fund, and the Green Climate Fund (GCF).
-The GCF now targets land use and agriculture under a "cross cutting" project theme (Unger and Emmer, 2018).
+Given the key role of SLM in climate change mitigation and adaptation, there may be opportunities for increasing the role of climate finance in supporting the achievement of the NDCs soil health, or by demonstrating improvements in performance areas during the next testing cycle (every three years).
+Farmers are required to continue demonstrating improvement until a high level of soil health performance is reached relative to their region.